dsp2003/clef/README.md

 + [N] Water and Healing water will spawn in Water Cooler and Outpost Water cooler in previously unvisited worlds

++ [M] Rice requires to be submerged in water for at least 0.5 of block (2.0 max) to grow properly and no longer consumes wetness from soil

++ [R] Removed water consumption directional restrictions for tilled dirt (all hail hydroponics!)

++ [N] Dry tilled dirt can be watered with Alien Juice, Healing Water and Swamp Water

 + [R] Poop can be scanned and printed

 + [N] Poop and Sewage can be crafted barehanded for 1 pixel